jhuckaby/pixl-chart/README.md

 |------|---------|
 | Number | `6` |

 This is the number of horizontal "ticks" (grid lines and labels) for the X axis and timestamps.
 Beware of increasing this too far, as the labels may run into each other.
+Also note that the library will auto-reduce this number for extremely small charts (i.e. for mobile screens).
+The algorithm is: `Math.min( horizTicks, Math.ceil(width / 100) )`.
+This effectively prevents most labels from colliding.

 ### hover